-Critical Mode Critical Role Input Output Process Scientist Resource and time con- straints; available theory; institutional support; assumptions; quality of available data; state of the art Validation; sensitivity analyses; technical sophis- tication; degree of accep- tance of conclusions; impact on policy debate; imitation; professional recognition Choice of methodology (e.g., estimation procedures); communication; implemen- tation; promotion; degree of formalization of analytic activities within the organi- zation Peer group Quality of data; model and/or theory used; ade- quacy of tools; problem formulation; input vari- ables well chosen?
+Critical role Input Output Process SCIENTIST Resource and time constraints; available theory; institutional support; assumptions; quality of available data; state of the art Validation; sensitivity analyses; technical sophistication; degree of acceptance of conclusions; impact on policy debate; imitation; professional recognition Choice of methodology (e.g., estimation procedures); communication; implementation; promotion; degree of formalization of analytic activities within the organization Peer group Quality of data; model and/or theory used; adequacy of tools; problem formulation; input variables well chosen?
 Measure of success specified in advance?
 Purpose of the study; conclusions supported by evidence?
 Does model offend common sense? robustness of conclusions; adequate coverage of issues Standards of scientific and professional practice; documentation; review of validation techniques; style; interdisciplinarity Program manager or sponser Cost; institutional support within user organization; quality of analytic team; type of financing (e.g., grant versus contract) Rate of use; type of use (general education, program evaluation, decision making, etc.); contribution to methodology and state of the art; prestige; can results be generalized, applied elsewhere?
 Dissemination; collaboration with users; has study been reviewed?
-Policy maker Quality of analysts; cost of study; technical tools used (hardware and software); does problem formulation make sense?
+Policy- maker Quality of analysts; cost of study; technical tools used (hardware and software); does problem formulation make sense?
 Is output familiar and intelligible?
 Did study generate new ideas?
 Are policy indications conclusive?
-Are they constant with accepted ethical standards?
+Are they consonant with accepted ethical standards?
 Ease of use; documentation; are analysts helping with implementation?
 Did they interact with agency personnel?
 With interest groups?
-Public interest groups Competence and intellectual integrity of analysts; are value systems compatible?
-Problem formulation acceptable?
-Normative implications of technical choices (e.g., choices of data) Nature of conclusions; equity; analysis used as rationalization or to post- pone decisions?
-All view- points taken into consid- eration?
-Value issues Participation; communica- tion of data and other information; adherence to strict rules of procedure
+Public interest groups Competence and intellectualintegrity of analysts; are value systems compatible?Problem formulation acceptable?
+Normative implications of technical choices (e.g., choices of data) Nature of conclusions; equity; analysis used as rationalization or to postpone decision?
+All viewpoints taken into consideration?
+Value issues Participation; communication of data and other information; adherence to strict rules of procedure

-This new and important skill has been called (by Bill Clark) "a critical connoisseurship of quality in science."
+This important skill has been called (by Clark and Majone) "a critical connoisseurship of quality in science."
 One does not merely apply one's own specialist criteria blindly or unselfconsciously, however excellent or valid they may be for one's own scientific expertise or role.
 One must be able to assess productions from several points of view in succession, by means of an imaginative sympathy that involves seeing one's own role, one's own self, from a slight distance.
 It may be that I am here calling for the cultivation of attitudes proper to literary criticism, a prospect that to some may be even more alien than Zen riddles.
-But given the complexity of policy-related science, in response to the complexity of biospheric problems, I can envisage no easier alternative.
+But given the complexity of policy-related science, in response to the complexity of biosphere problems, I can envisage no easier alternative.

-Usable Ignorance
+Usable ignorance